gioretikto/matrixlab/README.md

 USAGE
 ------------------------------
-The program is able to perform matrix operations.
+This is a GNU/Linux utility for manipulating and performing matrix operations.
 The matrix file containing the input is thus formatted:

 <pre>
 1 2 3